Malaysia’s E-Invoicing System: Timeline

 Read this blog for more information about e-invoicing in Asia.

-Scope of the Malaysian e-invoicing mandate
+Scope of the Malaysian e-invoicing system mandate

 The new e-invoicing system, called MyInvois, will require all taxpayers engaged in commercial activities to issue invoices electronically in Malaysia.
-This applies to all individuals and organisations including, but not limited to, associations, corporations and limited liability partnerships.
+This applies to all individuals and organizations including, but not limited to, associations, corporations and limited liability partnerships.

 The transactional scope of the requirements covers all B2B, B2G and B2C transactions – both domestic and cross-border.